-The Storage Integrity Management Program (SIMP) was proposed by SoCalGas in 2014, approved by the California Public Utilities Commission and established in 2016 to mitigate safety-related risks and validate and enhance well, reservoir, and surface asset integrity using enhanced risk management activities, processes, and procedures.
-SIMP activities comply with California Geologic Energy Management Division (CalGEM) regulations as defined in 14 California Code of Regulations (CCR) §1726, the Department of Transportation's (DOT) Pipeline and Hazardous Materials Safety Administration (PHMSA) regulations as defined in 49 CFR 192, Subpart A, as well as applicable industry standards.
+The Storage Integrity Management Program (SIMP) was proposed by SoCalGas in 2014, approved by the CPUC and established in 2016 to enhance safety and mitigate risks and validate and enhance well, reservoir, and surface asset integrity using enhanced risk management activities, processes, and procedures.
+SIMP activities comply with CalGEM regulations as defined in 14 California Code of Regulations (CCR) §1726, the Department of Transportation's (DOT) Pipeline and Hazardous Materials Safety Administration (PHMSA) regulations as defined in 49 CFR 192.12, Subpart A, as well as applicable industry standards.

 The purpose of SIMP is to manage well, reservoir, and surface assets integrity with assessments, assess risks and threats, and mitigate potential storage well safety and/or integrity issues.
 SIMP was designed to accomplish this by capturing information on the condition of our storage wells and developing models that assist in prioritizing risk mitigation, and comprised of the following:

-- Streamlining data collection, data management, and maintenance of associated records, - Identifying threats and performing risk assessment for wells,
+- Streamlining data collection, data management, and maintenance of associated records, - Identifying threats and performing risk assessments, - Developing and implementing preventative and mitigative measures, and - Conducting integrity assessments and mitigations.